-- 1. Mulch: Mulch provides a great microclimate for plants, keeping the soil cool and ensures that water does not evaporate too quickly.
+- Mulch: Mulch provides a great microclimate for plants, keeping the soil cool and ensures that water does not evaporate too quickly.
 Mulch also reduces the likelihood of weeds growing.
 When looking for garden mulch, aim for organic mulch with a pH range from 7.0-7.3 which still allows the soil to breathe.
 It is important that your provider can guarantee the mulch is free of weeds, disease and pathogens. - 2.
 Keeping your soil healthy: Maintain the quality of your soils by digging in compost, animal manure and fertiliser regularly.
 A worm farm is a great way to create good quality soil and can be fun to look after.
-A compost bin can also provide lots of nutrients for your soil and reduce your household waste. - 3.
+A compost bin can also provide lots of nutrients for your soil and reduce your household waste.
+The City of Wanneroo has information on worm farms and compost bins under the 'Sustainable Living' section of their website (wanneroo.wa.gov.au). - 3.
 Fertilise: Fertiliser helps with seedling survival and should be used regularly.
 Fertiliser can also impact on water quality so it is best to use an organic fertiliser and minimise nutrient runoff.
 Try to prevent fertiliser spreading into any area, like your driveway or pathways, where it can be washed into drains or waterways.